linnearice/MechaCar_Statistical_Analysis/README.md

 For this analysis, AutosRUs will focus on a study of fuel efficiency as miles per gallon (MPG) of different classes of trucks.

 #### Define Hypothesis
-H0: MechaCar standard truck prototypes' average MPG is similar to competitor's standard trucks.
+- Ho: MechaCar standard truck prototypes' average MPG is similar to competitor's standard trucks.
-Ha: MechaCar standard truck prototypes' average MPG is statistically above or below that of competitor' standard trucks.
+- Ha: MechaCar standard truck prototypes' average MPG is statistically above or below that of competitor' standard trucks.

 #### Best Statistical Test
 We can use a one-way Anova because it tests a single dependent variable across a single independent variable within multiple groups.